AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/eventhub.md

 ## Next steps

-By following this tutorial, you have created an Azure EventHubs connection using APIs and a unique ID was obtained as part of the response body.
+By following this tutorial, you have created an Azure Event Hubs connection using APIs and a unique ID was obtained as part of the response body.
 You can use this connection ID to [explore cloud storages using the Flow Service API](../../explore/cloud-storage.md).